1162 Academic Advisor/Marketing, Recruitment and Retention Specialist for Nontraditional Students

 Experience: At least one year of experience in a higher education environment where knowledge of federal and state policies and procedures related to higher education have been gained.
 Academic advising, marketing, and/or recruiting experience are preferred.

 Skills: Excellent verbal and written communication skills, interpersonal skills, particularly in working with a diverse student population, organizational, and management skills are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of commonly used computer applications is required; experience with database applications is preferred.

 Other: The scope of this position requires occasional evening and weekend work and out-of-town travel.
 This position delivers presentations to groups and transports materials and equipment weighing up to forty pounds unassisted.